Rail rolling stock in New South Wales: Endeavour railcars

+D set (Mariyung)

+The D sets, or Mariyung trains, are a class of 610 new carriages built to replace the entire V set fleet and allow the H sets to be reallocated to Sydney suburban services.
+They currently operate on services from Sydney to Newcastle.

 Former regional passenger rolling stock

 CPH (Tin Hare) railmotors

 The CPH railmotors were introduced from 1923 to provide feeder services on country branch lines.
 They operated many branch line services in the south of the state until their widespread withdrawal in 1974.
 They also provided pre-electrification service on the Richmond line, late night Clyde – Carlingford shuttles, Sutherland – Waterfall on the Illawarra line and Pippita & State Abattoirs line in suburban Sydney until they were officially withdrawn with the 27 November 1983 timetable.
 A handful of CPH railmotors worked Wollongong suburban services for some months afterwards.
 Many of these veteran rail motors are preserved and still operational.
 Following the failure of 620 railcars to fit through the Fernleigh tunnel, the CPH railmotors also provided passenger service from Newcastle to Belmont.

 Creamy Kate and Trailer

 After an accident at Bowning, in which several passenger cars were damaged, two underframes were salvaged.
 Around the two underframes, a two-engine railmotor and attendant trailer were constructed.
 The motor car was allocated number CHP38 and the trailer 81.
 It spent most of its days on branch lines out of Narrandera.
 Trailer 81 was ultimately rebuilt and renumbered FT551 and worked Sutherland to Waterfall shuttles with conventional CPH railmotors until electrification in July 1980.